-The Collection includes the only Solent Mark IV Flying Boat and one of a handful of World War 2 era Avro Lancaster Bombers left in the world.
 Visitors will also be able to see aircraft which saw service with the Royal New Zealand Air Force such as the de Havilland Mosquito and the modern Skyhawk and Aermacchi.

 This World War II designed Blister Hangar was extensively used throughout Britain during WW II as a type of transportable aircraft hangar and was constructed of wooden or steel ribs and generally clad in steel sheets.

 MOTAT's Blister Hangar was originally built for the RNZAF during World War II at Ardmore Airfield.
 It was in use as an aircraft hangar until it was moved to MOTAT in 1979.
 At MOTAT it has been used to both house aircraft in the collection and to provide an aircraft restoration workshop for our dedicated aviation volunteers.